 The Police and Crime Commissioner and her office work very closely with Merseyside Police, but they are two separate organisations with different roles.

-The Commissioner holds the Chief Constable to account for the performance of the officers and staff under his control, while the Chief Constable is in charge of the Force.
+The Commissioner holds the Chief Constable to account for the performance of the officers and staff under her control, while the Chief Constable is in charge of the Force.

 This means the Chief Constable is responsible for the operational day to day running of the Force.
 The Commissioner cannot instruct police officers directly.
 She cannot direct matters to be investigated or order police to take a particular action.